sowmyathogiti/Healthify/Contributions/Shiva/README.md

 ### Half day 3
 * Working Hours - 4

-* On this day with the help of schedule management plan I have calculated the total cost required inorder to complete the entire project.
+* On this day with the help of schedule management plan I have calculated the total cost required inorder to complete the project.
+* Here Cost is calculated for 3 Sprints which is 6 weeks.
 * [Cost Management](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/41f6de25072b9e11145d561ecef6ca365f2268b8/CostMng.png)

 * [Synopsis of our team meetings](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/meetings)